Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Case Study 2: Mark’s Limited Coverage With Guaranteed Acceptance Policy

 Mark is an obese individual with pre-existing health conditions such as cardiovascular diseases and diabetes.
-He applied for life insurance but was denied coverage by several insurance companies due to health risks.
+He applied for life insurance but was denied coverage by several best insurance companies due to health risks.
 However, Mark was able to secure a guaranteed acceptance policy.

 Although the coverage provided by the guaranteed acceptance policy was limited, it offered some financial protection for Mark’s family in the event of his passing.
 While the premiums for such policies are typically higher, Mark recognized the importance of having some form of life insurance coverage despite his health challenges.